Subcritical annulus crossing in spatial random graphs: Further examples

-After primarily focusing on continuum models, we now apply our results to an example of a lattice-based model.
-While the case of independent Bernoulli site-percolated lattices is similar to the Poisson process (cf.\ Remark~\ref{rem:proofMain}), the objective here is to discuss a correlated lattice model based on \emph{percolation of worms}~\cite{rath_rokob_2022_worm}.
+However, the RI model can be made mixing in our sense if the length of the random walks is limited, which brings us to percolation of worms.
 The model is defined as follows.
-Fix a \emph{length distribution} \(\ell\) and an intensity parameter \(\nu>0\).
+Fix a \emph{step-length distribution} \(\ell\) and an intensity parameter \(\nu>0\).
 We independently assign each site of \(\Z^d\) a Poisson number of worms with mean \(\nu\).
-Each worm placed at \(x\in\Z^d\) draws an independent copy of \(\ell\) and performs the corresponding number of random walk steps.
-The vertex set \(\scrV\) consists then of all sites of \(\Z^d\) visited by at least one worm.
-Classically, the graph \(\scrG\) is then constructed by adding all nearest-neighbour edges.
-An important special case arises if \(\ell\) is given by the geometric distribution with mean \(T\geq 1\)~\cite{Lawler_2013_IRW}.
-If we further restrict to \(d\geq 3\) and set the intensity to \(\nu = 2d u / (T+1)\) for some \(u>0\), we obtain \emph{finitary random interlacements} (FRI) with intensity \(u\) and walk length \(T\), as introduced in~\cite{Bowen2019}.
-The name comes from the convergence in distribution of FRI to the standard \emph{random interlacements} (RI)~\cite{Sznitman_2010_RI} with intensity \(2du\) as \(T\to\infty\).
-While RI always contain a unique infinite component for all \(u>0\), this is no longer true for FRI.
-Intriguingly, there are parameter regimes where there are infinitely many infinite components~\cite{Bowen2019}.
-In~\cite{Procaccia_etAl_2021}, phase transitions is established for the presence and absence of infinite components as \(T\) varies and \(u\) is fixed.
-Note that for fixed \(u\), the model may not be monotone in \(T\) as increasing \(T\) reduces the intensity on the one hand but increases average worm lengths on the other.
-To apply our method, we, however, vary the intensity \(u\) for a fixed \(T\), implying monotonicity.
+Each worm placed at \(x\in\Z^d\) draws an independent copy of \(\ell\) and performs the corresponding number of simple random walk steps, starting from \(x\).
+The vertex set \(\scrV\) then consists of all sites of \(\Z^d\) visited by at least one worm.
+Classically, the graph \(\scrG\) is then constructed by adding all nearest-neighbour edges between vertices of \(\scrV\).
+Just like in the previous Section~\ref{sec:Cox}, we stick with this choice and focus primarily on the mixing properties but, in principle, other connection mechanisms, e.g.\ those of Section~\ref{sec:wdrcm}, could be considered.
+Observe that \(\scrV\) is stationary and the associated nearest-neighbour graph is translation invariant and locally finite.

+An important special case for the step-length distribution \(\ell\) is the geometric distribution with mean \(T\geq 1\)~\cite{Lawler_2013_IRW}.
+If we further restrict to \(d\geq 3\), we obtain \emph{finitary random interlacements} (FRI) with intensity \(u:=(T+1)/(2d)\) and walk length \(T\), as introduced in~\cite{Bowen2019}.
+Notably, FRI converge in distribution to RI with intensity \(2du\) as \(T\to\infty\), giving the model its name.
+While RI always contain a unique infinite component for all \(u>0\), this holds no longer true for FRI.
+Intriguingly, there are parameter regimes where there are infinitely many infinite components~\cite{Bowen2019, Procaccia_etAl_2021}.